kelvin110503/SRE/Part2/SRS.md

 ## 1.1 Purpose

-The purpose of this document is to specify the software requirements for MMUAccess, a campus accessibility navigation system.
-The document outlines the functionality, constraints, and design requirements of the platform, which aims to assist students, staff, and visitors in navigating the university campus — especially those with accessibility needs.
-This document is intended for software developers, system designers, project stakeholders, and testers involved in the development and deployment of the system.
+The purpose of this document is to specify the software requirements for MMUAccess, a comprehensive campus accessibility and information system.
+This system is designed to seamlessly assist all users (students, staff, and visitors) in navigating the Multimedia University campus, with a particular emphasis on providing inclusive experiences for users with diverse accessibility needs.
+The platform will leverage detailed building and facility information to provide real-time, accessible route guidance, account for event-related impacts on facilities and routes, and present a consolidated view of campus events and official news updates.
+Furthermore, MMUAccess aims to empower users through personalized class schedules, customizable preferences for notifications and suggestions, and secure device session management.
+The system also incorporates robust logging of administrative updates to maintain data integrity.
+Ultimately, MMUAccess seeks to significantly enhance the university's digital infrastructure by fostering inclusive campus navigation and ensuring all users have access to timely, relevant, and personalized campus information.

 ## 1.2 Scope

 MMUAccess shall facilitate mainly the following operations

-1. Navigation across campus with accessible route
+1. User Management and Personalization:
+- Secure user authentication and session management for students, staff, and visitors, tracking device usage.
+- Allow users to define and save detailed accessibility needs within their profiles.
+- Provide comprehensive user preferences for notification types, urgency levels, delivery channels, batch settings, do-not-disturb periods, smart suggestions, and mute options.
+2. Accessible Campus Navigation:
+- Provide real-time, accessible route guidance based on user accessibility needs, utilizing comprehensive building and facility data.
+- Incorporate real-time route adjustments based on various factors, including temporary event-related impacts on facilities or routes.
+3. Event and Campus Information Dissemination:
-2. Real-time updates on campus events
+- Display live updates and details on campus events.
-3. Integration with MMU’s event calendar to guide users to accessible event locations
+- Integrate with MMU’s official event calendar to guide users to accessible locations for listed events.
+- Provide official campus news, announcements, and updates through a dedicated news feed.
+4. Personalized Timetables:
+- Store and display personalized class schedules for students, including course details, venues, and lecturers.
+5. Notifications and Suggestions:
+- Log and manage all sent notifications, including delivery status and user responses, adhering to user preferences.
+- Deliver personalized suggestions to users based on context and preferences, logging their content and status.
+6. System Administration and Auditing:
+- Maintain a detailed log of all administrative updates to core entities and data, linked to the responsible user.

 ## 1.3 Product Overview